Webinars of the INTRINSIC project

 Norris Krueger -"Developing students’ (sustainable) entrepreneurial mindset and some ideas for its assessment"

-You can register for the webinar of Norris Krueger here.
+You can view the webinar of Norris Krueger here.

 Norris Krueger is an expert researcher in entrepreneurial thinking and a world leading expert on how we can learn and teach to think entrepreneurially.
 Formerly, an external fellow for the Max Planck Institute for Economics, he is now Senior Research Fellow for the School for Advanced Studies for University of Phoenix (since 2014) and Senior Subject Matter Expect at OECD/EU HE Innovate and Entrepreneurship360 (since 2012).